 Brian Burnell's nuclear weapons history site under construction.

 This website is intended to be a source of reliable material never before catalogued in one place.
-Almost all will be based on research in archived official documents now declassified after the end of the Cold War and assistance provided by other researchers, for who's help and encouragement I am grateful; especially Dr Richard Moore of the Mountbatten Centre for International Studies at the University of Southampton, Alex Wellerstein of the History of Science Department at Harvard University, and Chris Gibson.
+Almost all will be based on research in archived official documents now declassified after the end of the Cold War and assistance provided by other researchers, for who's help and encouragement I am grateful; especially Dr Richard Moore formerly of the Mountbatten Centre for International Studies at the University of Southampton, now a Visiting Research Fellow at the Department of War Studies at King's College, London; Alex Wellerstein formerly of the History of Science Department at Harvard University, now an Associate Historian at the American Institute of Physics in Washington; and Chris Gibson.
 Without their generous help and encouragement, and the encouragement offered by Professor Jack Harris MBE, FRS, a former editor of Interdisciplinary Science Reviews, this website would not exist.
-Thanks are also extended to the helpful staff at The National Archives, London; and for The National Archives permission to use my photographs of their copyright material.
+Thanks are also extended to Paul Sturm and the helpful staff at The National Archives, London; and for their permission to use my photographs of their copyright material.
 Thanks to their generosity, in most cases readers can see the original source material at footnote.
 Re-users should assiduously attribute the copyright of those documents to The National Archives.

 Published material on nuclear weapons has been bedevilled by secrecy, disinformation and in the absence of hard evidence, misplaced speculation.
 Material included here is supported by hard evidence from archived official sources.
 Material that cannot be backed by hard evidence will be identifiable as opinion or speculation.